manu52697/odin-landing-page-project/README.md

 # odin-landing-page-project
-A simple landing page for the Odin Project
+A simple landing page project for TOP foundations course